THREADING STATION EMPLOYEE HANDBOOK

 • Engaging in discriminatory or abusive behavior, including sexual harassment.
 At the sole discretion of the Executive Director, the employee may be asked to leave immediately or be given a period of notice.

-XIX.
+XV.
 COMPUTER AND INFORMATION SECURITY

 This section sets forth some important rules relating to the use of the Threading Station’s computer and communications systems.
 These systems include individual PCs provided to employees, centralized computer equipment, all associated software, and the Threading Station’s telephone, voice mail and electronic mail systems.The Threading Station has provided these systems to support its mission.
 Although limited personal use of the Threading Station’s systems is allowed, subject to the restrictions outlined below, no use of these systems should ever conflict with the primary purpose for which they have been provided, the Threading Station’s ethical responsibilities or with applicable laws and regulations.
 Each user is personally responsible to ensure that these guidelines are followed.